 Violaine Melançon serves on the violin and chamber music faculties of the Peabody Conservatory.
 An artist deeply dedicated to the range of violin and chamber music repertoire, she has a special affection for the music of today.
 The Israeli composer Shulamit Ran wrote a violin concerto for her and she has premiered several works by other leading composers.
 During the spring of 2012, she presented the complete works for solo violin by J.S.
 Bach, a project which will continue for the next few years.

 Ms. Melançon is from Quebec, Canada.
 After receiving First Prize in violin at the Conservatoire de Musique, she continued her studies with Ivan Galamian at the Curtis Institute of Music, with Isadore Tinkleman at the San Francisco Conservatory and with Arthur Grumiaux in Belgium.
 While at Curtis, she was a member of the Nisaika Quartet, prize winner of the 8th International String Quartet competition in Evian, France.
-Ms. Melançon is also the recipient of many awards for solo performance including the 1984 Prix d¿Europe.
+Ms. Melançon is also the recipient of many awards for solo performance including the 1984 Prix d’Europe.
 In 1983, she formed the Knopp-Melançon Duo, who was appointed USIA Artistic Ambassadors in 1987, toured abroad extensively and made their Washington, DC debut at the Kennedy Center.
 Since then, her activities as a chamber musician, soloist with orchestras, and teacher have taken her to major music centers in United States, Canada, Europe, the Middle East, and Japan.
+She also regularly serves on the faculty of NOI, the National Orchestral Institute and Festival, and gives yearly masterclasses at the Green Mountain Chamber Music Festival.
 During the summer, she serves on the faculty of the Yellow Barn Music School and Festival.
 Her performances are heard on the Naxos, Artek, CRI, and New World Records labels.

 Cellist NATASHA BROFSKY has enjoyed a career in both the United States and Europe.
 In addition to her work with the Peabody Trio, Ms. Brofsky has performed as guest with numerous ensembles, including the Takács, Prazak, Norwegian, Borromeo, Jupiter and Ying Quartets.
 During nearly a decade in Europe, Ms. Brofsky held principal positions in the Norwegian Radio Orchestra and the Norwegian Chamber Orchestra under Iona Brown.
 In addition she was a member of the Serapion Ensemble, performing with them in Germany and Austria, and the string trio, Opus 3, which performed throughout Norway.
 She recorded Olav Anton Thommessen's concerto for cello and winds for Aurora Records and was a regular participant at Open Chamber Music in Prussia Cove, England.

 A sought after teacher, Ms. Brofsky serves on the cello faculties of the New England Conservatory and the Juilliard School.
 Since 2001, she has been on the faculty at the Yellow Barn Festival in Vermont.
-She was previously on the faculty of the Barratt-Due Musikk Institutt in Oslo Norway and she has given master classes at many colleges and conservatories in the US and abroad, including for El Sistema in Venezuela.
-She will give a featured master class at the 2013 American String Teachers Association National Conference.
+She was previously on the faculty of the Barratt-Due Musikk Institutt in Oslo Norway.
+Ms. Brofsky has given master classes at many colleges and conservatories in the US and abroad, including for El Sistema in Venezuela as well as at Oberlin Conservatory, The Eastman School and Mannes College.
+She gave a featured master class at the 2013 American String Teachers Association National Conference.